edouardlp/Mask-RCNN-CoreML/README.md

-# Mask-RCNN-CoreML
+# Mask-RCNN (CoreML)

-Mask-RCNN for Core ML (WORK IN PROGRESS)
+Mask-RCNN using Core ML, Metal 2 and Accelerate (WORK IN PROGRESS)

 ## Upcoming Features